State Early Childhood Policy Technical Assistance Network

 This resource brief is a compilation of articles providing the rationale for placing a major emphasis upon investing in poor, immigrant, and minority neighborhoods and incorporating community-building strategies into early childhood programs and services.
 Separate chapters of Village Building provide descriptions of exemplary programs and offer recommendations for building an early childhood workforce that reflects the race, culture, and language backgrounds of those living in those neighborhoods.
 Charles Bruner, Director of the Child and Family Policy Center, is the lead author, with one chapter adapted from California Tomorrow's report, Getting Ready for Quality.
 The report also includes commentaries from Lynson Moore Beaulieu, Hedy Nai-Lin Chang, Robin Jarrett, Audrey Jordan, G. Thomas Kingsley, Jane Knitzer, Edward Schor, Lisbeth Schorr, Ken Seeley, Ralph Smith, and Yoland Trevino.
 Find out more...

-Beyond Parallel Play Beyond Parallel Play: Emerging State and Community Planning Roles in Building Early Learning Systems
+Beyond Parallel Play: Emerging State and Community Planning Roles in Building Early Learning Systems

 by Julia Coffman, Michelle Stover Wright and Charles Bruner, 2006, 80 pp.